 Pursuant to ASX Listing Rule 10.14, the acquisition of securities by a director under an employee incentive scheme requires shareholder approval.
-Consistent with CSR's past practice and in accordance with the terms of the YEM17 PRP, shares will be sourced on-market to satisfy grants of performance rights under CSR's performance rights plan.
+Consistent with CSR's past practice and in accordance with the terms of the YEM18 PRP, shares will be sourced on-market to satisfy grants of performance rights under CSR's performance rights plan.
 Grants of rights that are satisfied by on-market purchases of shares pursuant to the terms of their scheme are excluded from the operation of ASX Listing Rule 10.14 and do not require shareholder approval.
 However, as in the past, CSR is seeking shareholder approval in the interests of transparency and good corporate governance.

-Accordingly, approval is now sought for Rob Sindel to be granted 448,760 performance rights under the CSR performance rights plan as his YEM17 long term incentive award.
+Accordingly, approval is now sought for Rob Sindel to be granted 339,466 performance rights under the CSR performance rights plan as his YEM18 long term incentive award.
 These performance rights are subject to the satisfaction of the performance and service vesting conditions below.
-Should the performance and service conditions be met then the issue of fully paid ordinary shares in CSR in respect of performance rights will be allocated to Rob Sindel.
+Should the performance and service conditions be met then fully paid ordinary shares in CSR will be allocated to Rob Sindel in respect of those performance rights that vest.
 The grant of performance rights will be at no cost to Rob Sindel with no amount payable by Rob Sindel on the vesting of the performance rights.

 Details of the PRP are contained in the remuneration report.
-The key terms of the performance rights to be granted to Rob Sindel for YEM17 are set out below.
+The key terms of the performance rights to be granted to Rob Sindel for YEM18 are set out below.

-Background to the YEM17 PRP
+Background to the YEM18 PRP

 The board continually reviews the design of the remuneration framework to ensure it is 'fit for purpose'.
-This means the remuneration framework supports the overall business strategy, is aligned with shareholder interests, is competitive with market practices and is simple for both participants and shareholders to understand.
+This means the remuneration framework supports the overall business strategy, is aligned with shareholder interests, is competitive, reflects market practice and is simple for both participants and shareholders to understand.

-The board's main focus of review is on the LTI plan to ensure that management is incentivised to create sustainable long term growth in shareholder returns.
+In reviewing the PRP, the board's main focus is to ensure that management is incentivised to create sustainable long-term growth in shareholder returns.

-In YEM16 the use of re-tests was removed from the PRP and performance against the hurdles in the plan is now assessed over a single three year period.
-In addition, from YEM16 onwards, the performance period will be aligned to an end date of 31 March.
+There have been some substantial changes to the PRP in recent years.
+Specifically, in YEM16 the use of re-tests was removed from the PRP and performance against the hurdles in the plan is now assessed over a single three year period.
+In addition, from YEM16 onwards, the performance periods are aligned to an end date of 31 March.